eydchua/eydchua.github.io/docs/research.md

 Single particle cryo-EM, Vola phase plate, mammalian cell culture

 <br>

 **Doctoral Research, [Davey lab][davey], Nanyang Technological University, Singapore, 2010-2014**<br>
 `Biological system`<br>
 <img align="right" src="/assets/dna-footprinting.png">{: width="150" }
 We studied the structures and functions of nucleosomes, the basic repeating unit of chromatin.
 Nucleosomes are responsible for compacting, organizing, and providing access to DNA in eukaryotic cells.

 `Impact`<br>
 We designed and characterized [novel platinum-based agents that target unique DNA structural motifs in the nucleosome][platinum], furthering our ability to design cancer-specific DNA-binding molecules.
-Our work on nucleosomes reconstituted with the strongly-positioning Widom 601 sequence provided insight into the [mechanisms underpinning DNA binding to the histone octamer][601].
+We also provided insight into the [mechanisms underpinning DNA binding to the histone octamer][601] by determining X-ray crystal structures of nucleosomes reconstituted with a variety of DNA sequences.

 `Skills`<br>
 X-ray crystallography, DNA footprinting, tyrosine fluorescence quenching, surface plasmon resonance, bacterial cell culture and cloning